renehorstmann/Mathc/README.md

 ```

 ## Performance
-Also it seems that there will be an overhead due to the casts and copying.
+It seems that there will be an overhead due to the casts and copying.
 The [performance test](examples/performance_test_lib.c) shows that the overhead is only noticeable in debug mode of the compiler.

 ## Running the examples